Hulbert Township, Michigan

-Hulbert Township is a civil township of Chippewa County in the Upper Peninsula of the U.S. state of Michigan.
-As of the 2010 census, the township population was 168.
+Hulbert Township is a civil township of Chippewa County in the U.S. state of Michigan.
+The population was 171 at the 2020 census, which ranks it as the least-populated municipality in Chippewa County.

 Geography

 Hulbert Township is located in western Chippewa County on the Upper Peninsula of Michigan.
 The township is bordered to the west by Luce County and to the south by Mackinac County.
 Highway M-28 crosses the township, leading east towards Sault Ste.
 Marie and west towards Newberry.
 The unincorporated community of Hulbert is located 1.5 mi north of M-28 along the former Duluth, South Shore and Atlantic Railway.

 According to the United States Census Bureau, the township has a total area of 186.0 km2, of which 183.5 km2 is land and 2.5 km2, or 1.35%, is water.
 The largest water body is Hulbert Lake in the eastern part of the township south of M-28, and extending east into Chippewa Township.
 Much of the township is part of Lake Superior State Forest.